samarsinghal/appmod-blueprints/docs/Argo-Rollouts-Metrics-Driven-Deployment.md

   namespace: argo-rollouts
 spec:
   args:
-  - name: amp-workspace # This section is important to aquire needed workspace ID details for Amazon Managed Prometheus (AMP)
+  - name: amp-workspace # This section is important to aquire needed workspace url details for Amazon Managed Prometheus (AMP).
     valueFrom:
       secretKeyRef:
-        name: workspace-id
+        name: workspace-url
         key: secretUrl
-  - name: service-name # Identifier for rollouts
+  - name: service-name # Identifier for rollouts.
   metrics:
   - name: success-rate # Should I leave this name?
-    interval: 1s # The intervals that queries are made
+    interval: 1s # The intervals that queries are made.
     count: 1
     successCondition: result[0] >= 0 # The query returns an array and result[0] grabs the first value.
 The successCondition means it passes if true and fails the rollout if it is not met.
     provider:
       prometheus:
-        address: https://aps-workspaces.us-west-2.amazonaws.com/workspaces/amp-workspace # Used the Endpoint - query URL.
-Also uses the previous secret value amp-workspace.
+        address: amp-workspace # Utilizing the secret value amp-workspace this targets the AMP workspace for the query.
         query: | # This query returns something similar to: {"status":"success","data":{"resultType":"vector","result":[{"metric":{"pod":"argo-rollouts-bdbddf5fb-xbkwr"},"value":[1722963891,"0.002951664136810593"]}]}}
           sum(
             node_namespace_pod_container:container_cpu_usage_seconds_total:sum_irate{cluster="appmod-dev", namespace="argo-rollouts"}